prometheus/docs/content/docs/guides/opentelemetry.md

 ## Send OpenTelemetry Metrics to the Prometheus Server

+Generally you need to tell the source of the OTLP metrics traffic about Prometheus endpoint and the fact that the [HTTP](https://opentelemetry.io/docs/specs/otlp/#otlphttp) mode of OTLP should be used (gRPC is usually a default).

-OpenTelemetry SDKs and instrumentation libraries can be configured via [standard environment variables](https://opentelemetry.io/docs/languages/sdk-configuration/).
+OpenTelemetry SDKs and instrumentation libraries can be usually configured via [standard environment variables](https://opentelemetry.io/docs/languages/sdk-configuration/).
 The following are the OpenTelemetry variables needed to send OpenTelemetry metrics to a Prometheus server on localhost:

 ```shell
 export OTEL_EXPORTER_OTLP_PROTOCOL=http/protobuf